-Although this is not the most common reason we claim compensation for death in car accidents, road traffic accidents caused by a driver who is too tired to drive safely can and do happen quite regularly in the UK.
+Although this is not the most common reason, we claim death caused by careless driving compensation in car accidents, road traffic accidents caused by a driver who is too tired to drive safely can and do happen quite regularly in the UK.

-It is important to note that road traffic accidents caused by tiredness are not necessarily the result of a person falling asleep at the wheel.
-As we get tired, our reactions times slow down, our vision becomes blurred, and our decision-making faculties become impaired.
-Any of these can cause a driver to make a minor mistake in their driving, which could result in a fatal road traffic accident.
+It is important to note that road traffic accidents caused by tiredness are not necessarily the result of falling asleep at the wheel.
+As we get tired, our reactions slow down, our vision becomes blurred, and our decision-making faculties become impaired.
+Any of these can cause a driver to make a minor mistake in their driving, resulting in a fatal road traffic accident.

 If you have suffered the death of somebody close to you through the actions of a driver who was driving when they were too tired, call us at the number at the bottom of this page to find out the fatal accident compensation amount you might be able to claim.

 Other Types of Careless Driving Leading to Fatal Accidents

 When we look at death by careless driving case studies, the reasons we have already discussed above are generally the most common ways that fatal accidents occur.
 However, there are many other examples of careless driving that can also lead to a fatal road traffic accident, such as:

 - Not paying attention to the road whilst programming a GPS.